 In late 2016, the City purchased three prominent parcels at the intersection of Civic Center Drive and Pala Vista Drive for future redevelopment of a City park.
-The 3 acre city-owned property is located along Civic Center Drive and Pala Vista drives, just north of the Sprinter station and Highway 78.
+The one acre city-owned property is located along Civic Center Drive and Pala Vista drives, just north of the Sprinter station and Highway 78.

 This project is a capital improvement project to design and construct improvements to Pala Vista Park, located at 234 Pala Vista Drive.
 Currently, there are no existing amenities at the park.
 The goal is to design a park to help meet the community’s recreational needs and also provide a welcoming entry way into the city along one of its major travel corridors.
 The City’s FY 2017/18 Capital Improvement budget included $750,000 for the design and development of Pala Vista Park.

 - March 2018 Workshops

 City Manager’s Office